Kristian Pulli

-Kristian Henri Mikael Pulli (born 2 September 1994) is Finnish athlete specialising in the long jump.
+Kristian Henri Mikael Pulli (born 2 September 1994) is a Finnish athlete specialising in the long jump.
 He has 2 golden, 3 silver and 1 bronze medal from Finnish Championships Kalevan Kisat.
 Most of them from long jump.
 In triple jump he has won silver twice.

 His current record in long jump is 8.27 m which he jumped in Espoo in June 2020.
 This is also the current national record, while his indoor record is 8.24 from Toruń in March 2021.

 He has qualified to represent Finland at the 2020 Summer Olympics.